 New Application Procedure

-As per legislation signed into law by Governor Cuomo on April 13, 2016, STAR benefits for first time applicants will be issued as a credit in the form of a check directly from New York State, instead of a school property tax exemption.
-New applicants for the Basic STAR or Enhanced STAR must register with New York State Department of Taxation and Finance instead of applying at the Nassau County Department of Assessment.
-The STAR Tax Exemption Program is closed to new applicants.
+If you have recently purchased your home or have never applied for STAR benefits on your current home, you are eligible to apply for the STAR Credit program.
+As per legislation signed into law by Governor Cuomo in 2016, STAR benefits for first time applicants will be issued as a credit in the form of a check directly from New York State, instead of a school property tax exemption.
+New applicants for the Basic STAR or Enhanced STAR must register with New York State Department of Taxation and Finance (https://www.tax.ny.gov/pit/property/star/default.htm) instead of applying at the Nassau County Department of Assessment.
 The amount of the STAR benefit is the same, whether it is an exemption or a credit.
-The NYS Tax Department will determine if you are eligible for the Basic or Enhanced Star benefit amount.
-Property owners without access to a computer can register by phone weekdays from 8:30 AM to 4:30 PM (518-457-2036).
-New York State has indicated that applicants who register by July 1st should receive their STAR checks in October.
+The NYS Department of Taxation and Finance will determine if you are eligible for the Basic or Enhanced Star benefit amount.
+Register with New York State online at www.tax.ny.gov/star.
+Property owners without access to a computer can register by phone weekdays from 8:30 AM to 4:30 PM by calling (518) 457-2036.

 Current STAR Exemption Recipients

-As long as current Basic and Enhanced STAR Exemption recipients continue to own their current home, they will continue to keep their exemption.
-Current recipients of the Enhanced STAR who are not enrolled in the Income Verification Program must continue to file renewal applications each year with the Department of Asessment.
-Residents should contact the Department of Assessment before filing a new deed on the property, as the exemption may be jeopardized.
+As long as current Basic and Enhanced STAR Exemption recipients continue to own their current home and meet eligibility requirements, they will continue to keep their exemption.
+Current recipients of the Enhanced STAR who are not enrolled in the Income Verification Program must continue to file renewal applications each year with the Department of Assessment.
+Basic STAR recipients who have become eligible for the Enhanced STAR Exemption must submit an application to receive the Enhanced Exemption.

 Special Eligibility Rules